 I’m probably going to catch some flack for this one, as it’s debatable if The Reflecting Skin has any actual vampires in it at all (although, the same could be said of the previously mentioned Martin).
 But that ambiguity is one of the things that endears me so much to this oft-forgotten art-horror masterwork.
 Told from the perspective of Seth Dove, a troubled young boy trapped in the endless wheat-gold wasteland of 1950s Midwest America, his reality becomes our reality.
 It doesn’t matter that enigmatic widow Dolphin Blue likely shuns the rest of the world and dresses only in black simply because she’s never gotten over her lost husband; to Seth, it’s obvious she’s a vampire.
 Nor does it matter that Seth’s older brother, Cameron, just returned home from being stationed in the Pacific, where he helped test atomic bombs.
 The reason he’s wasting away isn’t radiation sickness; it’s because he’s the vampire’s latest victim.
 A grim reminder of how scary this big ol’ world is when you’re young enough to still believe in monsters, mysteries, and miracles, The Reflecting Skin is a brooding, surreal, and, at times, blackly comic meditation on the meaning of “American Gothic.”

 Honestly, if I didn’t have more self-control this list could have easily been populated with nothing but Hammer films.
-From the classic Christopher Lee Dracula series to the carnal Karnstein trilogy to the end-of-the-line oddity that was Legend of the 7 Golden Vampires, undead bloodsuckers were always Hammer’s bread and butter, and they did ‘em better than anybody.
+From the classic Christopher Lee Dracula series to the carnal Karnstein trilogy to the end-of-the-line oddity that was Legend of the 7 Golden Vampires, undead bloodsuckers were always Hammer’s bread and butter, and nobody did ’em better.
 Vampire Circus is one of those Hammer offerings skewing closer to the “oddity” end of the spectrum, chock-full as it is with gypsy bloodsuckers, animal shapeshifters, body-painted babes, and harlequin dwarfs.
-It’s also one hell of a piece of eye candy, with its lush, psychedelic visuals.
-Plus, as a barnburner of a tale about an ancient curse being fulfilled in a plague-ravaged Serbian village by a bunch of undead Cirque du Soleil rejects, it’s a pitch-perfect snapshot of Hammer at its over-the-top, baroque best.
-Need I say more?
+It’s also one hell of a piece of eye candy, with its arch, psychedelic visuals.
+Plus, as a barnburner of a tale about an ancient curse on a plague-ravaged Serbian village being fulfilled by a bunch of undead Cirque du Soleil rejects, it’s a pitch-perfect snapshot of Hammer at its over-the-top, baroque best.

 The quintessential lesbian vampire film (a subgenre I’m so enamored with that I may have to do a whole ‘nother top 10 list someday), Vampyros Lesbos is one of Spanish director Jess Franco’s all-time best.
 Franco is one of those rare filmmakers capable of hybridizing the pinnacle of high-art pretension with the nadir of low-brow schlock.
 I say that as a compliment.
 As with all Franco films, the story is secondary here, boiling down to little more than “Um, there’s this hot countess who lives on an island and hates wearing clothes, and there’s this lawyer lady who visits the island on business, Jonathan Harker-style, and she falls under the countess’ sexy spell and becomes infatuated with her, which her boyfriend is none too pleased about; gratuitous nudity and blood-drinking ensues.”
 What elevates this lurid, languid Eurotrash into something as equally mesmerizing as it is sleazy is the icy beauty of lead actress Soledad Miranda, a riotous jazz soundtrack, and Franco’s signature trippy-ass arthouse aesthetic.